 1. Services

-The Contractor agrees to provide the following services:
+The Contractor agrees to perform the following services for the Client:

 2. Compensation

-The Client agrees to pay the Contractor a total fee of , payable according to the following schedule:
+The Client agrees to pay the Contractor the total amount of [Payment Amount] for the services rendered.
+Payment will be made according to the following schedule:

-This Agreement shall commence on the effective date and shall continue until , unless terminated earlier under the following conditions:
+This Agreement will commence on [Start Date] and will continue until [End Date], unless terminated earlier in accordance with the provisions of this Agreement.

 4. Independent Contractor Status

 The Contractor acknowledges that they are an independent contractor and not an employee of the Client.
-The Contractor will not be eligible for any benefits provided by the Client to its employees.
+The Contractor will not be entitled to any benefits provided by the Client to its employees.

 5. Confidentiality

-The Contractor agrees to keep confidential all information related to the Client's operations, strategies, and any proprietary materials.
+The Contractor agrees to keep all information related to the Client's business confidential and will not disclose any such information to any third party without the Client's prior written consent.

-This Agreement will be governed by and construed in accordance with the laws of the State of Georgia.
+This Agreement shall be governed by and construed in accordance with the laws of the State of Georgia.

-IN WITNESS WHEREOF, the parties hereto have executed this Independent Contractor Agreement as of the day and year first above written.
+IN WITNESS WHEREOF, the parties hereto have executed this Independent Contractor Agreement as of the date first above written.

 Filling out the Georgia Independent Contractor Agreement form is an important step in establishing a clear understanding between the contractor and the hiring entity.
 This agreement outlines the terms of the working relationship and ensures that both parties are on the same page regarding expectations, responsibilities, and compensation.